-Visitors looking for activities and relaxation are all drawn, instinctually, to the natural adventures of Gifu Prefecture.
+Visitors are instinctually drawn to Gifu activities and relaxation, embracing the natural adventures of Gifu Prefecture.
 Long treasured and protected by locals, the grand outdoors are a destination for all.
 An outdoor enthusiast will find challenges and thrills to satisfy the spirit.
 Climbing, trekking, swimming, and cycling are naturally a part of the appeal.
 Prefer some rest and relaxation?
 Lie outside under the starry skies, ride a ropeway that rises above a sea of clouds, or let forest therapy soothe the senses.

 Adventure on your own, or take guided tours through rivers, mountains, and farmscapes.
-Regardless of your day’s activities, be sure to end it with a long soak in the mineral-rich, hot-spring baths of the Japanese Alps.
+Regardless of your activities in Gifu during daytime, be sure to end it with a long soak in the mineral-rich, hot-spring baths of the Japanese Alps.

 A path through rivers and waterfalls